DaddyJCub/home-hub/PRD.md

   - Button padding: px-6 py-3

 - **Mobile**:
-  - Tabs convert to bottom navigation bar on mobile with 5 sections (Dashboard, Chores, Shopping, Meals, Recipes)
+  - Tabs convert to bottom navigation bar on mobile with 6 sections (Dashboard, Chores, Shopping, Meals, Recipes, Settings)
   - Cards stack vertically with full width
   - Dialogs slide up from bottom on mobile vs centered on desktop
   - Meal planning calendar shows fewer days at a time with better stacking on mobile